-Business expenses as documented on Pennsylvania Department of Revenue Schedule

-UE-1 are permitted.
-If employee business expenses are claimed, a copy of Federal Form 2106 must also be provided.
-If moving expenses are claimed, a copy of Federal Form 3903 must also be provided.
+Business expenses as documented on Pennsylvania Department of Revenue Schedule UE are permitted.
+If employee business expenses are claimed, a copy of Pa.
+Schedule UE must be provided.
+If moving expenses are claimed, a copy of Pa.
+Schedule UE must be provided to this Bureau along with tax Form 214.